dagster-io/dagster/RELEASING.md

 _WARNING_: Keep in mind that there is no undo in some of the third-party systems (e.g., PyPI) we use to release software.

 You should also run releases from a clean clone of the repository.

+     git clone git@github.com:dagster-io/dagster.git

 This is to guard against any issues that might be introduced by local build artifacts.

+It's also prudent to release from a fresh virtualenv.

 ## Before releasing
 - You must have PyPI credentials available to twine (see below), and you must be permissioned as a